Japan: Seinan Gakuin

 Students who place into upper-level Japanese may be eligible to enroll in courses outside the International Division.
 While a few of the Regular Division courses may also be taught in English, most are in Japanese (thus the placement requirement).
 However, students should note that some courses in the Regular Division run longer than the standard semester and should only be taken by students participating on the full year program.

 Students are responsible for purchasing and preparing their own meals, but the Overseas Office will give them a stipend to cover the cost of their food.
-There are two on-campus cafeterias, several supermarkets and many restaurants located within 10 minutes walking distance from I-House.
+There are two on-campus cafeterias, several supermarkets and many restaurants located near the apartments and the University.

 Cultural Activities: International exchange events are actively held on campus in order to give students opportunities to develop international sensibility, learn about different cultures and widen their perspectives.
 The international exchange activities may include a pottery class, mochitsuki, cooking party, sports festival and welcome parties for international students.
 Hosted by CIE or student volunteers, students can enjoy activities such as cherry blossom viewing, seeing a sumo match, and a halloween party, as just a few examples.